China map: India lodges 'strong protest' over territory claims

 India says it has lodged a "strong protest" with China over a new map that lays claim to its territory.

-Indian media has reported that the map shows the north-eastern state of Arunachal Pradesh and the disputed Aksai Chin plateau as China's territory.
+Indian media have reported that the map shows the north-eastern state of Arunachal Pradesh and the disputed Aksai Chin plateau as China's territory.

 It was released by China's ministry of natural resources on Monday.